 We carefully monitor the progress of disadvantaged children through regular pupil progress meetings with teaching staff.
 Support is put in place where appropriate and outcomes from Pupil Attainment monitored.

-Please click here for our current Pupil Premium Strategy for 2016-17
+Please click here for our current Pupil Premium Strategy and review for 2019 - 2021

 More information can be found at